 Betong Stadium

-A Facebook page for Betong FC exists, focused mainly on youth development and futsal.
+There is a Betong FC Facebook page, focusing mainly on youth development and futsal.
 The stadium is also used for community events, including the Betong District Cup, a local competition involving several teams aimed at encouraging positive use of leisure time.

 Further delving reveals that the Betong District Cup, played between six different teams, was staged at the stadium, as the local authority looked to promote the values of using free time beneficially, to stay away from drugs and all vices.
 It also stages other community activities.